chrisbrickey/custom-fireworks/README.md

-## Firework Fantasy
+## Custom Fireworks

 ### Background

-Firework Fantasy is an activity that allows users to setup their own fireworks show by choosing the location, color/shape and relative timing of fireworks.
+Custom Fireworks is an activity that allows users to setup their own fireworks show by choosing the location, color/shape and relative timing of fireworks.
 The setting is an urban skyline at night.
 See lib/README.md for more details during development.